hyperledger-archives/grid/cli/man/grid-po-show.1.md

 DESCRIPTION
 ===========

 Show the details of a specific purchase order.
 This command displays the specified revision of a specified version of the purchase order.

 ARGS
 ====

 `IDENTIFIER`
-: Either a UUID or an alternate ID of a purchase order.
+: Either a UID or an alternate ID of a purchase order.

 FLAGS
 =====